SushilDawadi/SushilDawadi/README.md

 <br/>

 ## 💫 About Me:
-I'm a passionate software developer from Nepal.
+I'm a passionate Mobile Application Developer from Nepal.
 Excited to innovate and explore new possibilities in tech.
 I'm a dedicated learner with a sincere passion for adopting emerging technologies.
 I firmly believe that genuine growth is achieved exclusively through the continuous process of learning.<br><br>🌱 I’m currently learning nodejs and typescript<br><br>📫 How to reach me: sushildawadi14@gmail.com

 ## 🌐 Socials:
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/sushil-dawadi-071a21259/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/sushil-dawadi-071a21259/" height="30" width="40" /></a>